Ariane 5: Launch pricing and market competition

 As of November 2014, the Ariane 5 commercial launch price for launching a "midsize satellite in the lower position" was approximately €50 million, competing for commercial launches in an increasingly competitive market.

-The heavier satellite is launched in the upper position on a typical dual-satellite Ariane 5 launch and is priced higher than the lower satellite, on the order of €90 million as of 2013.
+The heavier satellite was launched in the upper position on a typical dual-satellite Ariane 5 launch and was priced higher than the lower satellite, on the order of €90 million as of 2013.

-Total launch price of an Ariane 5 – which can transport up to two satellites to space, one in the "upper" and one in the "lower" positions – was around €150 million As of January 2015.
+Total launch price of an Ariane 5 – which could transport up to two satellites to space, one in the "upper" and one in the "lower" positions – was around €150 million As of January 2015.

 Cancelled plans for future developments

 Ariane 5 ME

 The Ariane 5 ME (Mid-life Evolution) was in development into early 2015, and was seen as a stopgap between Ariane 5ECA/Ariane 5ES and the new Ariane 6.
 With first flight planned for 2018, it would have become ESA's principal launcher until the arrival of the new Ariane 6 version.
 ESA halted funding for the development of Ariane 5ME in late 2014 to prioritize development of Ariane 6.

 The Ariane 5ME was to use a new upper stage, with increased propellant volume, powered by the new Vinci engine.
 Unlike the HM-7B engine, it was to be able to restart several times, allowing for complex orbital maneuvers such as insertion of two satellites into different orbits, direct insertion into geosynchronous orbit, planetary exploration missions, and guaranteed upper stage deorbiting or insertion into graveyard orbit.
 The launcher was also to include a lengthened fairing up to 20 m and a new dual launch system to accommodate larger satellites.
-Compared to an Ariane 5ECA model, the payload to GTO was to increase by 15% to 11500 kg and the cost-per-kilogram of each launch is projected to decline by 20%.
+Compared to an Ariane 5ECA model, the payload to GTO was to increase by 15% to 11500 kg and the cost-per-kilogram of each launch was projected to decline by 20%.